dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 4.2.2 introduces a few minor improvements.
+Version 4.3.0 introduces the ability to set default coins per-site or per-page/per-post and fixes one bug.

 == Donating ==